Kevin Phillips (English footballer): Crystal Palace

 On the last day of the January 2013 transfer window, Phillips signed on loan to Crystal Palace until the end of the 2012–13 season.
 He made his debut as a half-time substitute in the 2–1 win at home to Charlton Athletic, after being 1–0 down prior to his introduction, and scored his first goal for the Eagles in their next game, against his former club Watford at Vicarage Road.
 Palace were again trailing when he came off the bench, 2–0 down with half an hour remaining, and Phillips scored the equaliser as the side fought back to achieve a 2–2 draw.
 Phillips' hat-trick, scored in eight minutes either side of half-time in a 4–2 defeat of Hull City, made him the oldest scorer in Palace's history at 39 years 7 months.
 This is also the club's fastest ever hat-trick in the league, beating the previous record set by Dougie Freedman in 11 minutes in a 5–0 win against Grimsby Town exactly 17 years before.
-On 27 May, he came on as a substitute in the play-off final and converted an extra-time penalty to secure Palace's promotion to the Premier League at the expense of former club Watford.
+On 27 May, he came on as a substitute in the play-off final and converted an extra-time penalty, after Wilfried Zaha had been fouled by Marco Cassetti, to secure Palace's promotion to the Premier League at the expense of former club Watford.
 Steve Parish indicated in the Croydon Advertiser that Phillips had agreed to a one-year deal with Palace in July 2013.

-Crystal Palace confirmed on 20 July 2013 that Phillips had joined the club on a one-year deal.

-On 31 December 2013, Crystal Palace confirmed that Phillips would leave the club by mutual consent in January.
+On 20 July, Palace confirmed that Phillips had joined the club on a one-year deal.
+On 31 December, Palace announced that Phillips would leave the club by mutual consent in January.

 Leicester City

 On 15 January 2014, Leicester City confirmed that they had signed Phillips on a short-term contract until the end of the season.
-The striker made his debut on 18 January 2014 against Leeds United, coming on as a substitute for Jamie Vardy, helping create the opportunity that saw fellow former England international David Nugent score the winning goal of the game.
-On 1 February 2014, Phillips scored his first goal for the club against AFC Bournemouth, heading in winger Anthony Knockaert's cross.
-Phillips' second goal for Leicester, his first at home, came in the 3–1 victory over former club Blackpool on 15 March 2014.
-On 28 April 2014, he announced his intention to retire from football at the conclusion of the 2013–14 season.
-With Leicester already confirmed as champions, Phillips played his final career game in the last match of the season, against Doncaster Rovers on 3 May 2014, and was substituted in the 65th minute.
+The striker made his debut on 18 January against Leeds United, coming on as a substitute for Jamie Vardy, helping create the opportunity that saw fellow former England international David Nugent score the winning goal of the game.
+On 1 February, Phillips scored his first goal for the club against AFC Bournemouth, heading in winger Anthony Knockaert's cross.
+Phillips' second goal for Leicester, his first at home, came in the 3–1 victory over former club Blackpool on 15 March.
+On 28 April, he announced his intention to retire from football at the conclusion of the 2013–14 season.
+With Leicester already confirmed as champions, Phillips played his final career game in the last match of the season, against Doncaster Rovers on 3 May, and was substituted in the 65th minute.